 In addition to the new functions, the new wizard now also support the calculation with formulas in linked tables.
 More specifically, the result of a formula in one table can be used in a formula in another table.
 Previously, only uncalculated fields in other tables could be used in formulas.

 The wizard was also subjected to some graphical modifications.
 Most importantly, the wizard is now a pop-over window (as opposed to a modal).
 This entails multiple advantages above and beyond the more appealing design: While the modal froze the background, the pop-over wizard does not block the scroll bars.
 Additionally, the pop-over does not cover the column header.
 Bottom line is that you can now scroll left and right, with the formula wizard opened up, and read off the titles of the column you need in your formula.

-SeaTable is not only a great tool for capturing structured, tabular data, but also for organising and managing unstructured data in the form of files and formatted text.
+SeaTable is not only a great tool to capture structured tabular data, but also to organize and manage unstructured data in the form of files and formatted text.
 Think of the images you insert in a cell of the multiline text type, or the documents you can upload to a base.
-SeaTable stores all these attachments in its storage backend.
+All these attachments are stored by SeaTable in its storage backend.